xyamzw/docs/docs/guide/drivers/Alist V2 V3.md

     -Example ^2^: [**root directory path**](#root directory path): `file`, the access permission folder of the user name does not have `file`, so access will prompt an error

-2. When `AList Management` is given to others to mount, you can choose the folder to access when creating a new user.
+2. When `OpenList Management` is given to others to mount, you can choose the folder to access when creating a new user.
 The default `/`
     - When the user mounts, [**root directory path**](#root directory path) is recommended to write `/`, so as not to prompt an error because the management has given different access folder permissions

 3. In the most extreme case, it is preferred that you know that the `username` added this time can access the folder permissions, whether there is any, and then write the path you want to mount separately to [**root directory path** ](#root directory path)